Learn Raspberry Pi Web Interface Guide

 MIDI Mapping

-With port and message control, all named inport and outport objects are exposed by their @name
+With port and message control, all named inport and outport objects are exposed by their @name.

-.
-Inports contain a dialog where a manual float or number can be sent for setting a value.
+Under the Inports tab, each inport is set contain two buttons.
+The target button allows for a bang to be sent to the inport object.
+The paper-plane button allows for a manual float or number to se set for setting a value.
 Clicking the button with the blue icon next to that inport sends that value to update the inports state.
-Outports appear as numbers which represent the current state of the outport objects of the instance.

 Metadata

-To the right of each Parameter, Inport and Outport is an action menu that has an entry: Edit Metadata.
-Clicking this entry reveals a popup editor that allows for entering/editing a JSON formatted string to assign some metadata with the associated item.
+The action menu for each Parameter, Inport, and Outport contains an Edit Metadata action.
+Clicking this entry reveals a popup editor that allows for entering/editing a JSON formatted string to assign metadata to the associated item.
 Use the Save button to send the edited metadata to the runner, or Cancel to undo any changes made to the metadata.
-Clicking the Restore Default button reverts any customization made to this metadata, returning to any @meta
+Clicking the Restore Default button reverts any customization made to this metadata, returning to any @meta value that you may have associated with the item.

-This metadata will be saved/restored with the graph set but make sure you save your graph set if you make any changes to your metadata that you wish to restore later.
+This metadata will be saved/restored with the graph set, but make sure you save your graph set if you make any changes to your metadata that you wish to restore later.

 You can read more about the metadata the runner supports in the RNBO Metadata Documentation.